argonautproject/scheduling/source/pages/provider-scheduling.md

 After the patient or the provider on behalf of the patient selects from the available appointments returned in step 3 above, the Client requests a hold on the appointment to prevent the appointment from being booked by another client.
 This optional interaction may be needed to allow the patient or provider to complete additional steps such as end user data entry before the booking can be completed.

-{% include img.html img="diagrams/Slide24.png" caption="Figure:  Hold Appointment" %}
+{% include img.html img="diagrams/Slide24.png" caption="Hold Appointment" %}

 Usage and examples for this step are described in the [Patient Use Cases](patient-scheduling.html#optional-hold-appointment-operation).